idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Often, when folks think of career development, they fixate on their job title and compensation.
 Those aspects are important, but I encourage folks I support that career is only [one aspect of life](https://bit.ly/igor-wlb-manifesto), and they should look at their life holistically

 {%include blob_image.html src="blog/career-convo.png" %}

+### How do you have a difficult converastion

+From Simon Sinek, a great script:

+- I need to have a difficult conversation
+- Afraid to have this conversation,
+- afraid to say something wrong, and accidentally trigger someone
+- I know having this conversation is more important then my fears against it
+- Please work with me to struggle through this.
+- Because want us to tackle this subject

 ## Culture